Grief in finding it broken, joy in the beauty of each new piece.

 William Michaelian is an American writer, artist, and poet.
 His newest book is the Tenth Anniversary Authorized Print Edition of his first novel, A Listening Thing.
 His Author’s Press Series now contains three volumes: The Painting of You, No Time to Cut My Hair, and One Hand Clapping.
 Two poetry collections, Winter Poems and Another Song I Know, were published in 2007 by Cosmopsis Books.

 Michaelian’s stories, poems, and drawings have appeared widely in print and online.
 He also writes a blog, Recently Banned Literature.
+A second blog is devoted solely to As Is, his free-form essay in nine parts, written and published in 2015.
 His work has been translated into Armenian, published in Armenia’s leading anthologies and literary periodicals, and read on Armenian National Radio.
 One of his drawings is included in a William Saroyan centennial edition published by Heyday Books in 2008.
 He has several more books and a chapbook forthcoming.
 The author and his wife live near their family in Salem, Oregon.

 Titles in Print

 Primitive: Selected Drawings in Pixel, Pencil & Pen (2010)

 The Painting of You (2009)

 Winter Poems (2007)

 A Listening Thing